mcowger/MegaDash/README.md

 FAQ:  Isn't this just Lovely Dashboard?

-No.  While I certainly took some design ideas from that work (and with permission), all the screens, layouts, code and datasources are not shared
+No.  While I certainly took some design ideas from that work (and with permission), nearly all the screens, layouts, code and datasources are not shared